directus-labs/guest-authoring/copy-this-template-directory/index.md

 ***

-|
+&nbsp;

 ### Flow "Process events from Google Calendar"

-create / update / delete Collection1 item from incoming hook parameters.
-Called from Google Apps script
+Create / Update / Delete Collection1 item from incoming hook parameters.
+Called from Google Apps script when event created / updated / deleted in Google Calendar.
+This flow is a bit wide, so screenshot is split in two.

 part 1